korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 My problems today mostly constisted of crashes, which is something I can not do a lot against.
 I hope this will stabilize from now on.

+---
+## 30.07.2020
+**What did I do today?**
+I spent all day, trying to make the emulator work without any success.

+**What will I do tomorrow?**
+I kind of have to continue trying to fix that problem, since I can't test my app without it.
+Maybe a clearer mind after a good night's sleep helps.

+**What hinders my progress?**
+I think I've said enough things about the error from today.